Duke-PL-Course/duke-pl-course.github.com/source/_slides/javascript.md

 Functions are **first-class objects**; they can be used like any other value:
 * They can be used as arguments
-* They can be stored in datastructures (arrays, objects)
+* They can be stored in data structures (arrays, objects)
 * They can be returned
 * They can have properties and methods